thangd2it/iCheckbox/README.md

 iCheckbox
 ========

-A custom checkbox component for iOS apps, written in Swift 3.0 Checkboxes can be ordered in one or two columns, can have solid borders with or without rounded corners, single or multiple selections.
+A custom checkbox component for iOS apps, written in Swift 3.0.
+Checkboxes can be ordered in one or two columns, can have solid borders with or without rounded corners, single or multiple selections, etc.

 See few examples:
 > Single selection, two columns, rounded corners solid border with title